LearningWithMerritt/Classroom-Notes/Internet/Client-Server-Model.md

 > These addresses can be broken down into their parts.
 ![URL Diagram](./img/url-diagram.svg "URL Diagram")

+*Having trouble viewing on Github?
+Try Right-Clicking on the image and selecting "Open image in a new tab"*

+> The [**scheme**] is the intial part of a URL that specifies the protocol used to access a resource.
 > A [**protocol**] is  a set of rules and standards that govern how devices communicate and exchange data over a network.
+>   * Examples scheme protocols: http, https, ftp, mailto, file, ssh, etc.

 > [**Subdomains**] These are domains within a larger domain, created by adding a prefix to the existing name.
 For example, mail.google.com is a subdomain of google.com.